How to Setup Serverless Ebook using Gitbook CLI (Honkit), Github Pages, Github Actions CI/CD, and Calibre

 2.3.
 Prepare ssh Github deploy key

-Next, we are going to use the Github Action plugin peaceiris/actions-gh-pages to automate pushing resources from git repo server to the gh-pages
+Next, we are going to use the Github Action plugin peaceiris/actions-gh-pages to automate pushing resources from git repo server to the gh-pages.

-To make this scenario happen, first, generate a new key pair using ssh-keygen
+To make this scenario happen, first, generate a new key pair using ssh-keygen command below.
+We will use the keys as GitHub deploy key.

 ssh-keygen -t rsa -b 4096 -C "$(git config user.email)" -f gh-pages -N ""